mitisha-agrawal/Dream-Home/README.md

 # DreamHome : Real Estate Website

-Property Selling, Buying, Renting website which includes registration and searching of the different property on the basis of requirements, using MVC level-4 architecture.
+Real-Estate website implementing functionalities of Property Selling, Buying & Renting which includes registration and searching of the different property on the basis of requirements.
 Also included integrated search and admin-end.

 ### Tools :
 Netbeans 8.2 and SQLYog